cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 success.

-In the first instalment of Abyssal the game is about a corporate covert operations team sent on missions to further the corporation\'s interest under the radar of anyone.
+In the first instalment of Abyssal the game is about a corporate covert operations team sent on missions to further the corporation's interest under the radar of anyone.
 This does not mean that these are only missions involving combat.
 There can be riddles to solve, murders to investigate, or elaborate heists to plan.
 But to be true, a bit of